masontchen/ds4bme/README.md

 1 7 8
 2 4 1
 ```
 Make sure that your function does some error checking.
+Submit the function as the file `question4.R`.

 V. Similate 6,000 die rolls using `sample`.
 Put them in a matrix of size 1,000 x 6.
 Calculate the average of each row so that you now have a vector of 1,000 averages of 6 die rolls.
 Plot a histogram of the averages.
 Calculate the average of the averages.
 Calculate the variance of the averages.
+Submit the code as the file `question5.R`.

 VI.
 Write a function `birthday` that calcualtes the probability at least two people in a room of `n` people (input by the user) have the same birthday.
 [Here's the wikipedia article on the birthday problem ](https://en.wikipedia.org/wiki/Birthday_problem).
 Create a plot of the probability by the number of people in the room.
+Submit the function as the file `question6.R`.

 VII Write a function `ppv` where a user inputs the `sensitivity`, `specificity` and `prevalance` associate with a diagnostic test and gives the positive predictive value.
 [The formula can be found here.](https://en.wikipedia.org/wiki/Positive_and_negative_predictive_values).
+Submit the function as the file `question7.R`.